Olive Oil Wholesale in Albania – Info and Suppliers

-Olive oil is produced from the olive trees, called ‘olea europea’.
-Olive trees have been grown in the Mediterranean countries since 8th millennium BC.
+Olive oil is produced from the olive trees, called ‘Olea Europea’.
+Olive trees have been grown in the Mediterranean countries since the 8th millennium BC.
 Olive oil is one of the three core food plants in the Mediterranean, along with wheat and grapes.
 It is used for frying and cooking, as well as a dressing in salads, etc.

 There are three types of olive oils:

 Pure olive oil

 Pure olive oil is a lower-quality oil than extra-virgin or virgin olive oil, with a lighter color, more neutral flavor, and oleic acid measuring between 3-4%.

 Whereas, extra virgin olive oil, is considered the best olive oil for consumption, because of its distinctive flavor.
 As a matter of fact, it is the most expensive olive oil to be produced and it is supposed to have fatty acidity no more than 2% per bottle.

 Nowadays, chefs in restaurants all over the world are shifting towards olive oil for their culinary cookings compared to other oils (such as canola oil, sunflower oil, soybean oil, etc.) because of its food values and taste, even using it as a substitute for margarine and butter.